telerik/blazor-docs/knowledge-base/inputs-set-focus.md

 	</tbody>
 </table>

 ## Description
-How do I focus a blazor input or texbox programmatically?
+How do I focus a Blazor TelerikTextBox or any other input component programmatically?

 ## Solution
-The Telerik textboxes and inputs offer the `FocusAsync` instance method that lets you focus them with code.
+The Telerik textboxes and inputs offer a `FocusAsync` method that lets you focus them with code.

-The example below showcases it for a few of them, but it is available for all inputs (date inputs and pickers, checkboxes, buttons).
+The example below showcases it for a few of them, but it is available for all input components and buttons:

+* AutoComplete
+* Button
+* ComboBox
+* CheckBox
+* DateInput
+* DatePicker
+* DateRangePicker
+* DateTimePicker
+* Editor
+* MaskedTextBox
+* MultiSelect
+* NumericTextBox
+* TextArea
+* TextBox
+* TimePicker

 >caption Focus input with code